I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 #### Organizational impact
 > Integration of the service in the process flow.

+The main organizational impact is rather technical.
+Our previous application (from Statitics Denmark) and PxWeb are rather similar from an enduser standpoint.
+So our gratest benefit was removal of technical dept. Secondly moving to more modern technology made it easier to further develop our website.

 #### Project management
+As mentioned in the [general description](#launch) we split the launch in two.
+Both launches was done by our small team of developers already responsible for the entire Statbank solution.
+They have long experience working as a Scrum team, and for the first launch it was just a matter of prioritizing the new tasks in the current workflow.

+For the second lauch the team was included in a larger project (Kostra).
+The team had the task of finalizing PxWeb two months prior the main prosject lauch, which they did.
+The main project was large with three seperate developer teams and a deadline that could not be moved.

 #### Other aspects (e.g. financial)
 #### Results achieved